Tamburasca/BirdsongSpectrogram/README.md

 First attempts with a Birdsong Spectrogram.
 I need to set up this repository accordingly.

-ALso the source code needs some revisions.
-ANybody is welcome for suggestions to make MATPLOTLIB faster, i.e. enhance the fps.
+Also the source code needs some revisions.
+Anybody is welcome for suggestions to make MATPLOTLIB faster, i.e. enhance the framerate